Gary Peters: 2014

 In 2014, Peters ran for the Senate seat being vacated by retiring Senator Carl Levin.
-Peters was endorsed by Levin and Senator Debbie Stabenow, and his entrance largely cleared the field of potential Democratic challengers.
+Levin and Senator Debbie Stabenow endorsed Peters, and his entrance largely cleared the field of potential Democratic challengers.

-Peters's largest independent supporter was the Senate Majority PAC, which spent almost $3.2 million for ads attacking Peters's opponent in the race.
+Peters's largest independent supporter was the Senate Majority PAC, which spent almost $3.2 million for ads attacking the Republican nominee, Terri Lynn Land.
 In July 2014, Senator Elizabeth Warren supported Peters at a campaign fundraising event.

-While the campaign was considered competitive early on, various missteps by the campaign of his Republican Party opponent Terri Lynn Land and her reluctance to appear in public benefited the Peters campaign; he had consistent leads in polls late in the campaign.
+While the race was considered competitive early on, various missteps by Land's campaign and her reluctance to appear in public benefited Peters; he had consistent leads in polls late in the campaign.

 2020

-Peters faced Republican nominee John E. James in the November 2020 general election.
-James previously ran unsuccessfully for Senate in 2018 against fellow Senator Debbie Stabenow.
-Less than a month before the election, he became the first sitting U.S. senator ever to publicly reveal a personal family experience with abortion.
-Peters was reelected to a second term, though by a closer margin (1.7%) than expected.
+Peters faced Republican nominee John James in the November 2020 general election.
+James previously ran unsuccessfully for Senate in 2018 against Stabenow.
+Less than a month before the election, Peters became the first sitting U.S. senator ever to publicly reveal a personal family experience with abortion.
+He was reelected by a smaller margin (1.7%) than expected.

 Tenure

 Peters was participating in the certification of the 2021 United States Electoral College vote count on January 6, 2021, when Trump supporters stormed the United States Capitol.
 Along with other senators and staff, Peters was evacuated from the Senate floor when rioters breached the Capitol.
-He hid in a secure location, where he tweeted that the attacks were "dangerous, unacceptable and an attack on our democracyand must stop."
-Peters blamed Trump, calling him "a clear and present danger" and calling for his immediate removal from office through the Twenty-fifth Amendment to the United States Constitution or impeachment.
+From a secured location, he tweeted that the attacks were "dangerous, unacceptable and an attack on our democracy—and must stop."
+Peters blamed Trump, calling him "a clear and present danger" and calling for his immediate removal from office through the 25th amendment of the U.S. Constitution or impeachment.
 Peters also called for investigations into the security and intelligence failure that resulted in the breaching of the Capitol and the five deaths.
 He led the investigation as chair of the Senate Homeland Security and Governmental Affairs Committee.